J B Tansley

 Memorial: Withyham, – St Michael

 Thomas Tyrwhitt (1874-1956) attended Lancing and then Oxford, before studying at the Architectural Association and becoming a pupil and then assistant of Sir A Webb.
-He started his own practice in London in 1901, but soon moved to Hong Kong, where he spent from 1902-04 in the practice of Denison, Ram and Gibbs, established there in 1896 and responsible for many public and private buildings.
-From Hong Kong he moved to Pretoria, South Africa, where he worked until 1907 in the Public Works Department, latterly as Superintending Architect – his work consisted largely of schools and post offices.
+He started his own practice in London in 1901 and in the same year designed a gymnasium for Bloxham school, Oxfordshire.
+However, within a year he had moved to Hong Kong, where he remained until 1904 in the practice of Denison, Ram and Gibbs, established there in 1896 and responsible for many public and private buildings.
+From Hong Kong he moved to Pretoria, South Africa, where he worked until 1907 in the Public Works Department, latterly as Superintending Architect, where his work consisted largely of schools and post offices.
 On return to London he once more started in private practice at 3 Arundel Street, Strand, specialising in country houses (including two at Bolney) and cottages, though in 1919-20 he was briefly Superintending Architect, Ministry of Agriculture and Fisheries.
 His best known work is the Indian Memorial Gateway outside the Royal Pavilion in Brighton, for which he won the competition (WWA 1923).
 He died in the Canary Islands.

 Lit: BAL Biog file; Obits: The Builder 191 p322; RIBAJ 65 (1958) p212